GetDKAN/dkan/docs/components/workflow/workflow.rst

 There are three default moderations states available by default in DKAN:

-Draft
-  This is the starter state that the metadata (be it dataset or resource) is in when first created by the "Workflow Contributor" ( defined in the `Workflow Roles`_ section).
+:Draft: This is the starter state that the metadata (be it dataset or resource) is in when first created by the "Workflow Contributor" ( defined in the `Workflow Roles`_ section).
 The node can be updated and have multiple iteration (or revision in the Drupal jargon) without the need to change the state.
-After the author evalute the content is ready for being reviewed.
+After the author evaluate the content is ready for being reviewed.
 The node moderation state can be set to "Needs Review".

-Needs Review
-  When the content author consider the work to be good enough to be reviewed by a Moderator, the node(s) can be set to the *Needs Review*.
+:Needs Review: When the content author consider the work to be good enough to be reviewed by a Moderator, the node(s) can be set to the *Needs Review*.
 This will signal to available "Workflow Moderator" users that the data is ready to be looked at by peers (more information in the `Workflow Roles`_ section).

-Published
-  When the content is judged being ready for public consumtion.
+:Published: When the content is judged being ready for public consumption.
 The qualified moderator (Take a look at the `Workflow Roles`_ section) can set it to the *Published* state.
 This will make the current revision of the metadata to be accessible by all the site visitor and the dataset/resources will be added to